Skip to main content

 Prerequisites

-- Identify the Collection: A collection is where we keep the content for our customers.
-The only collection you’ll need to specify in requests is
+2. Identify the Collection: A collection is where we keep the content for our customers.
+The only collection you’ll need to specify in requests is GlooProd.
+You must specify this in the collection field.

-NOTE: You will only have access to your own publisher’s tenant through this endpoint, and a tenant must be specified.
-Other requests will result in a 403 “Forbidden” response.
+NOTE: You will only have access to your own publisher’s tenant through this endpoint.
+For multi-tenant collections such as GlooProd, a tenant must be specified; requests outside your tenant return a 403 “Forbidden” response.

 How many records can I retrieve?